Asian shares falter, dollar jumps as Powell dampens hopes for more rate cuts

 In foreign exchange, the dollar rose against the euro and Antipodean currencies on expectations monetary policies in Europe, Australia and New Zealand will remain accommodative.

-The dollar index .DXY finished July 2.5% higher.
+The dollar index finished July 2.5% higher.

-The kiwi NZD=D3 held at $0.6561 as markets wager on a rate cut by the Reserve Bank of New Zealand next week.
+The kiwi held at $0.6561 as markets wager on a rate cut by the Reserve Bank of New Zealand next week.

-Against the Japanese yen JPY=, the dollar broke above 109 to jump to the highest since end-May.
+Against the Japanese yen, the dollar broke above 109 to jump to the highest since end-May.

 In commodities, crude oil futures settled higher on Wednesday for the fifth straight day, buoyed by a bigger-than-expected drop in U.S. inventories, but the stronger dollar helped bring prices down from session highs in post settlement trading.

-Spot gold XAU= made a new two-week trough on Thursday after falling to 1,399.75.
+Spot gold made a new two-week trough on Thursday after falling to 1,399.75.

 Editing by Sam Holmes & Kim Coghill